markchristianlacap/csharp-namespace.nvim/README.md

 You can customize the behavior of `csharp-namespace.nvim` by passing options to the `setup` function.
 Here is an example of the available configuration options and their defaults:

-## Notes

-This plugin only currently works on Linux and UNIX-based systems where the `find` command is available.

 ```lua
 require("csharp-namespace").setup {}